Creative Automation / Foundation

 Thesis

-Top 10 Trending GitHub Repos This Week (Your Terminal Is Now an App Store) teaches a practical creative automation move: A verified rundown of the week's top 10 trending GitHub repos, arguing that coding agents (Claude Code, Codex, Cursor) have become an 'app store' you install into rather than download apps: an AI pentester, a token-cutting caveman skill, a local meeting note-taker, a fitness dataset, investor and job-search frameworks, free AI gateways, and a system-prompt leaks archive.
+Top 10 Trending GitHub Repos This Week (Your Terminal Is Now an App Store) teaches a practical coding-agent workflow move: A verified rundown of the week's top 10 trending GitHub repos, arguing that coding agents (Claude Code, Codex, Cursor) have become an 'app store' you install into rather than download apps: an AI pentester, a token-cutting caveman skill, a local meeting note-taker, a fitness dataset, investor and job-search frameworks, free AI gateways, and a system-prompt leaks archive.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.